limitlessgenius/go-for-eat-client/README.md

 or

-* Restaurants platform that can add his restaurants and events.
+* Restaurants manager platform that can add his restaurants and events - add an event section to have separate events(users) and meeting(restaurants).

 ## Contact Us